A CULTURAL

 A STAPLE OF CYPRIOT CUISINE

-The Greek gyro was introduced to Cyprus by further mainland Greek immigration, particularly during the mid-20th century.
-While the exact individual or event that brought the gyro specifically to Cyprus isn’t well-documented, it is widely believed that the dish became popular among the Greek-Cypriot community.
-This was as a direct result of cultural exchanges between Greece and Cyprus.
-The dish has since become a staple in Cypriot cuisine, enjoyed for its delicious flavours and ease of preparation.
+The gyro was also introduced to Cyprus by Greek migrants.
+While the exact individual or event that brought it to Cyprus is not documented, it is widely accepted that it became popular during the mid-20th century.
+It has since become a staple in Cypriot cuisine, enjoyed for its delicious flavours and ease of preparation.

 SPREAD ALL OVER THE WORLD